Rio Arriba County Animal Control Department

 Attention!!
 RAC Animal Control Department Urges All Citizens to Get Their Pets Vaccinated for Rabies!
 Click here to read the dangers.

-The animal control unit provides the following service:
+The animal control unit provides the following services:

-Ordinance enforcement- animal control officer are responsible for the enforcement of the county’s animal control ordinance.
+Ordinance enforcement- animal control officers are responsible for the enforcement of the county’s animal control ordinance.

 Other Useful Information